How Spatial Memory Works And Is Lost

 • Remembering your route to work

 Spatial memory is even more important for people with eyesight problems.
-If you wear glasses or contacts and do not have them on when you get up in the middle of the night to go into the bathroom, it is spatial memory that allows you to remember where things are in the room so that you don't bump into anything or trip and fall.
+If you wear glasses or contacts and do not have them on when you get up in the middle of the night to go to the bathroom, it is spatial memory that helps you remember where things are in the room, so you don't bump into anything or trip and fall.

 The brain and spatial memory

 The primary part of the brain involved in spatial memory is the hippocampus.
-Studies in both rodents and humans have shown that the hippocampus is vital to the operation of spatial memory.
-If there is any damage to the hippocampus, spatial memory can experience irreversible damage.
+Studies in both rodents and humans have shown that the hippocampus is vital for spatial memory.
+If the hippocampus is damaged, spatial memory can be permanently impaired.

-In addition, studies have found that the brain's right hemisphere is utilized the most in spatial memory tasks.
+In addition, studies have found that the brain's right hemisphere is most active during spatial memory tasks.
 This contrasts with verbal memory tasks, which primarily use the left side of the brain.
-The right side of the brain as well as parts of the left side, were used in subjects that performed spatial memory tasks that involved both spatial and verbal memory.
+The right hemisphere, as well as parts of the left hemisphere, was used in subjects who performed spatial memory tasks that involved both spatial and verbal memory.

 How spatial memory works